opensumi/docs/docs/integrate/quick-start/lite.en.md

 ### Single File Syntax Service

  OpenSumi is based on pure frontend extension (Worker version) capabilities, providing basic hints of common syntax.
-Since there is no file service, the worker version syntax prompt that extensions only support single-file code hints and do not support cross-file analysis, which is basically sufficient for pure frontend lightweight editing scenarios.
+Due to no file service, the worker version syntax prompt that extensions only support single-file code hints and do not support cross-file analysis, which is basically sufficient for pure frontend lightweight editing scenarios.
 The following is the Syntax hint extensions currently available:

 ```typescript
 const languageExtensions = [